 This percentage can bump up to 50% for highly special and executive job positions.
 For such job types, the job agency can ask the company to pay the fee in a bulk payment or over some time, beginning from the time when either the position was filled or from the time when the employee has been working under the company, performing the designated role for 90 days.

 In a temp-to-perm arrangement, before becoming a permanent employee, the worker works as a temporary employee with the agency for a short span of time.
-For such recruitment types, the job agency can ask for a hybrid type of payment where the business or the company pays them based on the monthly wage of the recruited employee and also a lump sum amount.
+For such recruitment types, the job agency can ask for a hybrid type of payment where the business or the company pays them based on the recruited employee’s monthly wage and a lump sum amount.